AlphaBrate/popupjs/readme.md

 # Popup JS

-Popup.js is a lightweight JavaScript library that provides a simple way to create alerts for your web application.
+PopupJS is a lightweight JavaScript library that provides a simple way to create alerts for your web application.
 It's easy to use and customize and works well with modern web browsers.

+This version of PopupJS is based on the style of iOS 18.
+The version based on iOS 26 will be created soon.

 > [!NOTE]
 > Visit [this page](https://alphabrate.github.io/popupjs/code/showcase/) for sample.